rc2server/appserverJava/README.md

 * I hate all upper case.
 Constants/enums will use camel case.

 * all model classes start with a RC prefix (even though they are in a package) so generic class names like User and File won't conflict with library classes.

+## Postgresql

+For development the lastest version of 9.4 should be installed with the command `./configure -prefix=/usr/local/pgsql9.4 --with-perl --without-python --with-bonjour --with-openssl --with-libxml --with-libxslt`

+If running on El Capitan, brew needs to be updated, then `brew install openssl` run.
+Then the install command for pgsql will be `LDFLAGS=-L/usr/local/opt/openssl/lib CPPFLAGS=-I/usr/local/opt/openssl/include ./configure -prefix=/usr/local/pgsql9.4 --with-perl --without-python --with-bonjour --with-openssl --with-libxml --with-libxslt`

+In both cases, you should `cd /usr/local; ln -s pgsql9.4 pgsql` to make a proper symlink so you can just add `/usr/local/pgsql/bin` to your path.
+Also don't forget to run `initdb -D /usr/local/pgsql9.4/data` and `createuser rc2`.

+To setup the test database, run `createdb -O rc2 rc2test`, `psql -U rc2 rc2test < rc2.sql` and `psql -U rc2 rc2test < testData.sql`

 ## TODO